18553382068 13951158508

 sharethis sharing button

-Many customers have a headache when it comes to the operating noise of diesel generator sets.
-To deal with this problem, the key is to identify the source of the noise.
-Therefore, let’s follow Haixing Power to take a look at the common sources and classification of noise.
+Many customers have a headache about the operating noise of diesel generator sets.
+If you want to deal with this problem, the key is to find the source of the noise.
+So, let’s follow Haixing Power to see the common noise sources and categories.

-The main noise sources of diesel generator sets are exhaust noise, intake noise, cooling fan noise, combustion noise, mechanical noise, electromagnetic noise of the generator, and vibration of the unit during operation.
+The main noise sources of diesel generator sets are the exhaust noise of diesel engines, intake noise, cooling fan noise, combustion noise, mechanical noise and electromagnetic noise of generators, and vibration during unit operation.

 1) Mechanical noise

-The mechanical noise of a diesel engine is caused by the impact and vibration of relatively moving parts caused by the gas pressure and the inertia of the machine parts.
-Mechanical noise mainly includes piston knocking noise, gear mechanism noise, valve train noise, bearing noise, high-pressure oil pump noise, body vibration and noise caused by unbalanced inertial force, etc.
+The mechanical noise of a diesel engine is a noise stimulated by impact and vibration caused by the action of gas pressure and the inertia of the machine parts.
+Mechanical noise mainly includes piston strike noise, gear mechanism noise, air distribution mechanism noise, bearing noise, high-pressure oil pump noise, body vibration and noise caused by unbalanced inertia forces, etc.

-The mechanical noise of diesel engines increases rapidly with the increase of rotation speed.
-When running at low speed, mechanical noise is not important compared with other noises; but when running at high speed, mechanical noise is often the main noise source.
+The mechanical noise of diesel engines increases rapidly with the increase of rotational speed.
+When operating at low speed, mechanical noise is not important compared to other noises; but when operating at high speed, mechanical noise is often the main source of noise.

 2) Intake noise

 Intake noise is one of the main aerodynamic noise sources of diesel engines.
-It is caused by the pressure fluctuations in the intake pipe caused by the periodic opening and closing of the intake valve.
-When the intake valve opens, a pressure pulse is generated in the intake pipe.
-As the piston continues to move, this pressure wave is quickly damped; when the intake valve is closed, a pressure pulse lasting a corresponding period of time is also generated, which is also affected by Damping and disappears quickly.
-During the operation of the diesel engine, these two pressure pulses appear alternately, which forms periodic intake noise.
+It is formed by the pressure fluctuations in the intake pipe caused by the periodic opening and closing of the intake valve.
+When the intake valve is opened, a pressure pulse is generated in the intake pipe.
+As the piston continues to move, the pressure wave is quickly damped; when the intake valve is closed, a pressure pulse that lasts for the corresponding time is also generated, which is also damped and disappears quickly.
+During the operation of the diesel engine, the two pressure pulses appear alternately, which creates periodic intake noise.

-For non-supercharged diesel and gasoline engines, the intake noise is lower than the exhaust noise and is close to the level of mechanical noise generated by the moving parts of the internal combustion engine.
+For non-supercharged diesel engines and gasoline engines, the intake noise is lower than the exhaust noise, close to the level of mechanical noise generated by moving parts of the internal combustion engine.

-For large diesel generator sets with superchargers, the superchargers will produce strong high-frequency noise.
-The airflow pulsation fundamental frequency noise and its harmonic noise generated when the supercharger is inhaled are superimposed with the strong eddy noise of the air at the intake pipe, which can reach about 130dB.
+For large diesel generators with superchargers, superchargers produce strong high-frequency noise.
+The airflow pulsation fundamental frequency noise generated by the supercharger during inhalation and its respective harmonic noise and the strong eddy current noise of the air in the intake pipe can be up to about 130dB.

 3) Exhaust noise

-When the diesel engine is working, the high-temperature and high-pressure exhaust gas in the cylinder is periodically injected into the exhaust pipe as the exhaust valve is intermittently closed.
-The exhaust pipe discharges high-temperature and high-speed pulsating airflow, thus producing periodic exhaust noise.
-Exhaust noise is the main noise source of diesel engines.
-Its intensity is related to factors such as the power and speed of the diesel engine, and changes with the changes in the speed and load of the diesel engine.
+When the diesel engine is working, the high-temperature and high-pressure exhaust gas in the cylinder is periodically injected into the exhaust pipe as the exhaust valve is disconnected and closed.
+The exhaust pipe port discharges the high-temperature and high-speed pulsating air flow, thereby generating periodic exhaust noise.
+Exhaust noise is the main source of noise for diesel engines.
+Its intensity is related to factors such as power and speed of diesel engines, and varies with the change of the speed and load of the diesel engine.

-The spectrum of diesel engine exhaust noise shows obvious mid- to low-frequency characteristics, but high frequencies also reach a corresponding level.
-Intermediate frequency noise is caused by higher harmonics of the fundamental frequency.
-The high-frequency noise is mainly the turbulence sound generated during exhaust, the sound of combustion and explosion in the cylinder, as well as the additional noise caused by impact, vibration of machine parts, and self-vibration of the pipe wall.
+The spectrum of diesel engine exhaust noise shows obvious medium and low frequencies, but the high frequencies have also reached the corresponding level.
+The intermediate frequency noise is caused by the higher harmonics of the fundamental frequency.
+High-frequency noise mainly refers to the turbulent sound generated during exhaust, the combustion and explosion sound in the cylinder, and the noise added to impact, vibration of the machine part, and the self-vibration of the pipe wall.

-The exhaust noise spectrum often includes the following frequency components: exhaust noise with the number of exhausts per second as the fundamental frequency, air column resonance noise in the pipeline, cylinder Helmholtz resonance noise, exhaust gas injection and impact noise, exhaust gas Turbulence noise on the inner wall of the system pipe and Karman vortex noise on the back of the valve stem, etc.
+The exhaust noise spectrum often contains the following frequency components: exhaust noise with the number of exhaust gases per second as the base frequency, gas column resonance noise in the pipeline, cylinder Helmholtz resonance noise, exhaust injection and impact noise, turbulence noise at the inner wall of the exhaust system pipeline, and Carmen vortex noise on the back of the gas valve stem, etc.

-Fundamental frequency noise is due to the fact that when the exhaust valve of each cylinder of the diesel engine is opened, the gas in the cylinder is suddenly ejected at high speed, and the air flow impacts the gas near the valve in the exhaust passage, causing a drastic change in pressure to form a pressure wave.
-Excite noise.
-This kind of noise is a typical low-frequency noise.
-The fundamental noise frequency is related to the number of exhaust gases per second, that is, it is the same as the cylinder explosion frequency.
+Basic frequency noise is caused by the fact that when the exhaust valve of each cylinder of the diesel engine is opened, the combustion gas in the cylinder suddenly ejects at a high speed, and the airflow hits the gas near the air valve in the exhaust channel, causing it to generate a drastic pressure change and form a pressure wave, thereby stimulating noise.
+This noise is a typical low-frequency noise.
+The fundamental frequency is related to the number of exhaust gases per second, that is, it is the same as the cylinder burst frequency.

-On the exhaust noise spectrum, peaks usually appear near the fundamental frequency f0 or its second and third harmonics 2f0 and 3f0.
-When the frequency is higher, the exhaust noise sound pressure level based on the number of exhausts as the fundamental frequency is not large.
-Frequency domain analysis of the exhaust noise signal shows that the exhaust noise is mainly composed of harmonics in the low frequency band and consists of a series of discrete harmonics.
+In the exhaust noise spectrum, peaks usually occur near the fundamental frequency f0 or its second and third harmonics 2f0 and 3f0.
+When the frequency is high, the exhaust noise sound pressure level with the exhaust frequency as the fundamental frequency is not large.
+According to the frequency domain analysis of the exhaust noise signal, it can be seen that exhaust noise is mainly composed of harmonics in the low frequency band, and is composed of a series of discrete harmonics.

 B. Air column resonance noise

-The air column in the exhaust system pipe resonates due to the excitation of periodic exhaust noise, resulting in air column resonance noise.
-The components of the air column sound in the exhaust pipe include the resonance sound caused by various parts inside the exhaust pipe, tail pipe, and muffler.
+The air column in the exhaust system pipeline generates air column resonance noise due to resonance due to periodic exhaust noise.
+The acoustic components of the air column in the exhaust pipe include resonant sound caused by various parts inside the exhaust pipe, tail pipe, and muffler.

-In the diesel engine exhaust system, from the closed valve through the exhaust duct and exhaust pipe to the atmosphere, an air column is formed with one end closed (valve end) and one end open (atmosphere end).
-Usually at its natural frequency and its higher harmonics Noise peaks appear at the wave.
+In the diesel engine exhaust system, a gas column with a closed valve that is connected to the atmosphere through the exhaust passage and exhaust pipe to the atmosphere forms a closed air column at one end (valve end) and an open one end (atmospheric end).
+Usually, noise peaks appear at its natural frequency and its higher harmonics.

-Fundamental frequency noise is caused by fluctuations in exhaust gas flow velocity.
-Even if the airflow injection speed is constant, noise will be excited, called injection noise.
-Its sound power is proportional to the eighth power of the airflow speed, and its frequency is proportional to the first power of the airflow speed.
+current noise The fundamental frequency noise is caused by fluctuations in the exhaust air flow velocity.
+Even if the airflow injection speed is constant, noise will be stimulated, called spray injection noise, whose sound power is proportional to the 8th power of the airflow velocity, and its frequency is proportional to the first time of the airflow velocity.

-The friction between the high-speed air flow and the cylinder wall and tube wall will cause turbulence.
-The air flow will also form turbulence when it passes through throttling components such as the throttle, valve and nozzle.
-When the air flow passes through the valve stem, it will break off and form a vortex.
-These will These noises constitute the mid- to high-frequency part of the exhaust noise, and its frequency distribution moves to the high-frequency band as the internal combustion engine speed increases.
+The friction between high-speed airflow and cylinder walls and pipe walls will lead to turbulence.
+When the airflow passes through throttle elements such as throttle valves, valves and nozzles, it will also cause turbulence.
+When the airflow flows through the valve stem, it will also deflow and form a vortex.
+These will cause noise.
+These noises form the medium and high-frequency part of the exhaust noise, and its frequency distribution moves to the high-frequency band as the internal combustion engine speed increases.

-When the exhaust valve of an internal combustion engine is opened, the cylinder, exhaust passage, and exhaust pipe form a Helmholtz resonance cavity, which has a resonance frequency.
-The frequency component consistent with the resonance frequency in the noise excited by the exhaust gas flow is fully amplified in this resonance cavity.
+When the exhaust valve of the Helmholtz resonance noise internal combustion engine is opened, the cylinder forms a Helmholtz resonance cavity, the exhaust passage and the exhaust pipe, which has a resonance frequency.
+The frequency component consistent with the resonant frequency in the noise excitated by the exhaust gas flow is sufficiently amplified in this resonance cavity.

-The characteristic of Helmholtz resonance noise is that its frequency has nothing to do with the engine speed, but its resonance frequency changes with the cylinder working volume.
-Helmholtz resonance noise is more prominent in single-cylinder engines, and can also be found in two-cylinder and three-cylinder engines.
-However, in multi-cylinder engines with four or more cylinders, due to the mutual interference between the cylinders, the exhaust gas The branch pipes and main pipes are longer, so the noise is not prominent.
+The characteristic of Helmholtz resonance noise is that its frequency is independent of the speed of the internal combustion engine, but its resonance frequency varies with the working volume of the cylinder.
+Helmholtz resonance noise is more prominent in single-cylinder engines and can also be found in two-cylinder engines and three-cylinder engines.
+However, in multi-cylinder engines with more than four-cylinder engines, the exhaust branch and main pipe are longer, so the noise is not prominent.

 4) Fan noise

 Fan noise consists of rotational noise and eddy current noise.
-Rotating noise is also called blade noise.
-It is caused by the rotating blades periodically hitting the air particles, causing the pressure pulsation of the air to produce noise.
-Its fundamental frequency is f1=nZ/60 (n is the fan speed; Z is the number of blades).
-When the fan rotates, the surrounding gas generates a vortex, which is split into a series of discrete small vortices due to the viscous force.
-Eddy currents and vortex splitting cause disturbance in the air, forming compression and rarefaction processes to produce eddy current noise, which is generally broadband noise.
-When a muffler is installed on the intake and exhaust pipes of an internal combustion engine, the cooling fan becomes an important source of noise.
+Rotating noise, also known as blade noise, is caused by the rotating blade periodically hitting the air particles, causing the pressure pulsation of the air to produce noise.
+Its basic frequency f1=nZ/60 (n is the fan speed; Z is the number of blades).
+When the fan rotates, the surrounding gases produce vortexes, which split into a series of discrete small vortexes due to the action of viscous forces.
+Eddy current and vortex splitting disturbs the air, forming a compression and sparse process and producing eddy current noise, generally wideband noise.
+When a muffler is installed in the inlet and exhaust pipe of the internal combustion engine, the cooling fan becomes an important source of noise.
 Fan noise can generally reach about 100dB(A).

-The structural vibration caused by the in-cylinder gas produced by the mixer combustion is transmitted to the surface of the internal combustion engine through external and internal transmission channels, and is radiated by the surface of the internal combustion engine to form airborne sound, which is called combustion noise.
+The structural vibration caused by the combustion of the combustion noise mixer is transmitted to the surface of the internal combustion engine through external and internal transmission channels, and air sound is formed by radiation from the surface of the internal combustion engine, which is called combustion noise.

-During the combustion process of the diesel engine, after the diesel oil is sprayed into the combustion chamber in the form of oil mist, under the action of high temperature and high pressure, it mixes with air in a short time and then ignites and burns on its own.
-The air pressure in the cylinder rises rapidly to 6~9MPa, and the temperature also increases.
-When the temperature rises to 2000~2500K, combustion noise will be generated while combustion is doing work.
-Compared with gasoline engines, diesel engines have a higher compression ratio, generally 16 to 22, while gasoline engines generally have a compression ratio of 6 to 9, so the combustion noise of diesel engines is much higher than that of gasoline engines.
+During the combustion process of the diesel engine, after the diesel oil is sprayed into the combustion chamber in an oil mist, it mixes with air in a short time and then burns on its own after it is mixed with the air in a very short time.
+The air pressure in the cylinder rises rapidly to 6 to 9MPa, and the temperature also rises to 2000 to 2500K.
+While the combustion is carried out, combustion noise is generated.
+Compared with gasoline engines, diesel engines have a higher compression ratio, generally 16-22, and gasoline engines are generally 6-9, so the combustion noise of diesel engines is much higher than that of gasoline engines.

 6) Electromagnetic noise

-Electromagnetic noise is generated by the alternating changes in the electromagnetic field that cause certain mechanical parts or space volumes to vibrate.
-The main characteristics of electromagnetic noise are related to factors such as alternating electromagnetic field characteristics, forced vibrating components, and the size and shape of space.
-The noise emitted by motors, generators, transformers and neon light ballasts is typical electromagnetic noise.
+Electromagnetic noise is caused by alternating electromagnetic fields causing vibrations in certain mechanical components or space volumes.
+The main characteristics of electromagnetic noise are related to factors such as alternating electromagnetic field characteristics, forced vibrating components and the size and shape of space.
+The noise emitted by motors, generators, transformers, neon ballasts, etc. is typical electromagnetic noise.

 7) Vibration

-The diesel engine is a reciprocating machine, and vibration during operation is inevitable.
-In addition to directly radiating noise into space, the vibrations generated by the generator set during operation also propagate on the foundation surface connected to the generator set.
-During the propagation process, they will arouse vibrations in the foundation, walls, ceilings, doors, windows, pipes, etc. In these The surface of the object radiates noise again, producing solid-state sound.
-Therefore, it is very necessary to control the vibration of diesel engine units.
+diesel engine is a reciprocating machine, and vibration during operation is inevitable.
+In addition to radiating noise directly into the space, the vibration generated during the operation of the generator set also spreads on the foundation surface connected to the unit.
+During the propagation process, the vibrations will arouse vibrations of the foundation, walls, ceilings, doors and windows, pipes, etc., and radiate noise again on the surfaces of these objects, generating solid sound.
+Therefore, it is very necessary to perform vibration control of diesel engine units.

-The noise source of the machine room comes from the diesel generator set.
-Referring to the above analysis of the main noise sources of the generator set, the main noise sources of the unit are: fan noise, intake and exhaust noise, combustion noise, mechanical noise and electromagnetic noise and the unit Vibration sound transmission, etc.
+The noise source in the machine room comes from the diesel generator set.
+Referring to the above analysis of the main noise sources of the generator set, the main noise sources of the unit include: fan noise, inlet and exhaust noise, combustion noise, mechanical noise and electromagnetic noise and unit vibration sound transmission, etc.

-According to empirical analysis, when a high-power generator set is started at full load, the indoor noise can reach more than 100dB(A).
-Although the noise at the factory boundary and sensitive points has been attenuated, the sound pressure level is still high (because the unit is not yet in place, the above is Empirical data), which has a relatively large impact on the surrounding acoustic environment.
-According to theoretical analysis and relevant experience, the noise frequency of high-speed diesel engines (>800rpm) presents higher sound levels in the range of 800 to 5000Hz.
-At the same time, due to the influence of the cooling fan, there are also higher sound levels in the range of 125 to 500Hz.
-Since the unit is located on the negative floor, the outward transmission of noise through the wall has little impact on sensitive points, while fan noise, exhaust noise and mechanical noise are the main channels for outward transmission through the air vents.
+According to empirical analysis, when the high-power generator set is started at full load, the indoor noise can be as high as 100dB(A).
+Although the noise in the factory boundary and sensitive point has attenuated, the sound pressure level is still high (because the unit has not yet been in place, the above is empirical data), which has a relatively large impact on the surrounding sound environment.
+According to theoretical analysis and relevant experience, the noise frequency of high-speed diesel engines (>800rpm) shows a higher sound level in the range of 800 to 5000Hz, and at the same time, due to the influence of cooling fans, there are also higher sound levels in the range of 125 to 500Hz.
+Since the unit is located on the negative floor, the noise transmission through the wall has little impact on the sensitive points, while fan noise, exhaust noise and mechanical noise propagate outward through the air outlet as the main ways.

-The above are the main sources and manifestations of noise from diesel generator sets.
-Only by clarifying the source of noise can we take targeted measures to reduce or avoid environmental pollution caused by noise, which not only creates a good working environment for employees, but also ensures Production will not affect surrounding households or residents.
+The above is the main source and manifestation of the noise of diesel generator sets.
+Only by clarifying the source of the noise can targeted measures be carried out to reduce or avoid environmental pollution caused by noise, not only create a good working environment for employees, but also ensure that production does not affect surrounding residents or residents.

 More than 20 years of experience in gas power generation engineering application.
 It has the ability to provide integrated operation services of technology, equipment, engineering design, construction, operation and services.